‘Boris Johnson for PM’ plot splits warring Tories as backers push for second term

 Many Tory MPs are highly sceptical of the idea of restoring Mr Johnson as leader.
 Former Brexit secretary David Davis said: “It’s a very, very, very bad idea.
 It’s a small minority [who back him].
 There’s no overwhelming backing for him.
 And he knows that, which is why he didn’t run in October.”

-He said that about 20 per cent of Tory MPs “are obsessed by the fact they voted for him, and therefore he should be [in power], irrespective of what sin he committed”.
+He said that about 20 per cent of Tory MPs “are obsessed by the fact they voted for him, and therefore he should be [in power] irrespective of what sin he committed”.

-Many Tory MPs are also vigorously opposed to Mr Johnson’s return to the leadership – a situation even his allies acknowledge is a stumbling block.
+A significant number of Tory MPs are also vigorously opposed to Mr Johnson’s return to the leadership – a situation even his allies acknowledge is a stumbling block.
 Some fear that reinstalling the former prime minister would leave the Tories unable to move on from the Partygate scandal, which they say is still causing real anger on doorsteps.

-But supporters who argue that Mr Johnson should be reinstated because he is the only candidate who can save the party from annihilation at the next general election may be surprised to find agreement among the members of Sir Keir Starmer’s shadow cabinet.
+But supporters who argue that Mr Johnson should be reinstated because he is the only candidate who can save the party from annihilation at the next general election may be surprised to find agreement on the Labour front bench.

-One shadow cabinet minister said he was confident about the outcome of the next election because he did not believe that Mr Sunak could turn around the Conservative party’s dire poll ratings.
+One shadow cabinet minister said he was confident about the outcome of the next election because he did not believe that Mr Sunak could turn around the Conservative Party’s dire poll ratings.
 “But Boris could, through sheer force of personality alone,” he predicted.

 A spokesperson for the former prime minister said: “Boris Johnson is fully supporting the government.”